-Anxiety in women occurs twice as often as anxiety in men.
-40 million Americans currently suffer from an anxiety disorder, a statistic that has been skyrocketing over the last few decades, but why?
-In spite of the vast number of women diagnosed as having an anxiety disorder, anxiety in women is actually thought to be under-diagnosed in the United States.
+Forty million Americans currently suffer from an anxiety disorder, a statistic that has been skyrocketing over the last few decades, but why?
+In spite of the vast number of women diagnosed as having an anxiety disorder – twice as many as men, anxiety in women is actually thought to be under-diagnosed in the United States.

 One large reason for that is the average time between the onset of symptoms and when a woman finally gets a diagnosis is an astonishing 9 to 12 years according to Dr. Robert Leahy, a clinical professor of psychology and psychiatry at Weill Cornell Medical College.
 He also adds that only a very small percentage of women with an anxiety disorder get adequate treatment.